Lewis Morrison (footballer)

-Lewis Morrison (born 12 March 1999) is a Scottish footballer, who plays for Hurlford United.
-He has previously played in the Scottish Premiership for Kilmarnock.
+Lewis Morrison (born 12 March 1999) is a Scottish footballer, who plays for Kilwinning Rangers in the Lowland Football League.
+He has previously played in the Scottish Premiership for Kilmarnock and with (at the time) West of Scotland League side Hurlford United.

 Club career

 Morrison began his career at Kilmarnock and made his professional debut in the Scottish Premiership on 24 September 2016 in a game against Celtic.
 In March 2017, he was farmed out to his hometown club, Kilwinning Rangers, who play in the West of Scotland Super League Premier Division.

 Morrison was released from his Kilmarnock contract before his loan period at Kilwinning expired, but joined St Mirren in the summer of 2017.

 After leaving St Mirren in December 2017, Morrison had a short spell with Hurlford United before joining League of Ireland Premier Division side Sligo Rovers in January 2018.
 He returned to Hurlford in December 2018.

 In March 2023, Morrison returned to Hurlford on loan from Darvel until the end of the 2022–2023 season.

+Nine years after his loan spell with his hometown club, Morrison signed permanently with Kilwinning Rangers in May 2026.